oracle-livelabs/security/accessgovernance-oci-iam/create-group-membership-review/create-group-membership-review.md

   * Verify the group membership of the Users have been been processed successfully.

-  This concludes the tutorial on create and perform Group Membership reviews.

   You may now **proceed to the next lab**.